-Most often, we can count on our routine to get us through another day and in part, today won’t be much different.
-Add a few new tasks and suddenly I find myself feeling busy, as we may have been in times before COVID-19.
+We can often count on our routine to get us through another day, and in part, today won’t be much different.
+Add a few new tasks, and suddenly I feel busy, as we may have been in times before COVID-19.

-Today’s photos are from this date in 2014 when our ship docked in England, enabling us to take a tour of Stonehenge.
+Today’s photos were from this date in 2014 when our ship docked in England, enabling us to take a tour of Stonehenge.
 See this link for details.

-I can’t wait for the busy days in the future once we leave India, including cooking, laundry, household tasks and sightseeing.
-Heading out every two days or so to take photos added to our level of activity and of course, weekly trips for shopping and other errands often occupied our days.
+I can’t wait for the busy days in the future once we leave India, including cooking, laundry, household tasks, and sightseeing.
+Heading out every two days to take photos added to our level of activity, and of course, weekly trips for shopping and other errands often occupied our days.

-Of course, if we ever get back to Marloth Park, we will easily spend an entire day fussing over the visiting wildlife, chopping carrots and apples for them and later chopping and dicing vegetables for our own meals.
+At this point, we realize and accept we may not be able to get back into South Africa until after the first of the year.
+Of course, if we ever get back to Marloth Park, we will easily spend an entire day fussing over the visiting wildlife, chopping carrots and apples for them, and later chopping and dicing vegetables for our meals.
 Gosh, I miss all of that.
-At this point, we realize and accept we may not be able to get back into South Africa until after the first of the year.

-But, as time passes, we can see other countries may be possible for us while we await for the borders to open in SA.
+But, as time passes, we can see other countries may be possible for us while we wait for the borders to open in S.A.
 At this point, it’s all about being able to fly out of India and head to a country close in or close to the African continent.

-In our old lives, it would have been possible to walk my goal of 10,000 steps a day simply by partaking in day to day activities.
-It has taken several months for me to build the stamina that I lost after heart surgery but finally, all these months later, I truly believe I will be able to go forward in a way similar to life before February, 2019.
+It would have been possible to walk my goal of 10,000 steps a day simply by partaking in day-to-day activities in our old lives.
+It has taken several months for me to build the stamina that I lost after heart surgery.
+Still, finally, all these months later, I genuinely believe I will be able to go forward in a way similar to life before February 2019.

-When I think back to a year ago while we were in Falmouth, Cornwall, England, I had a terrible time walking to the local restaurant/pub, all uphill.
-Now, it would be considerably easier.
-For us, exercising has been an unexpected benefit of being in lockdown, basically forcing us to get moving as opposed to sitting all day.
+When I think back to a year ago, while we were in Falmouth, Cornwall, England, I had a terrible time walking to the local restaurant/pub, all uphill.
+Now, it would be considerably more manageable.
+For us, exercising has been an unexpected benefit of being in lockdown, basically forcing us to get moving instead of sitting all day.

 “June 22, 2020: The mystery near and around Stonehenge keeps growing.
-The latest revelation is the discovery of a ring of at least 20 prehistoric shafts about 2 miles from the famous Neolithic site of immense upright stones, according to an announcement from the University of Bradford.
+According to an announcement from the University of Bradford, the latest revelation is the discovery of a ring of at least 20 prehistoric shafts about 2 miles from the famous Neolithic site of immense upright stones.

 Archaeologists say the “astonishing” shafts in Durrington Walls date back to 2500 B.C. and form a circle more than 2 kilometers (1.2 miles) in diameter.
-Each one measures up to 10 meters (33 feet) in diameter and 5 meters (16 feet) deep.
+Each measure up to 10 meters (33 feet) in diameter and 5 meters (16 feet) deep.

 Researchers say there may have been more than 30 of the shafts at one time.

-“The area around Stonehenge is among the most studied archaeological landscapes on Earth and it is remarkable that the application of new technology can still lead to the discovery of such a massive prehistoric structure which, currently, is significantly larger than any comparative prehistoric monument that we know of in Britain, at least,” said Professor Vincent Gaffney of the University of Bradford.
+“The area around Stonehenge is among the most studied archaeological landscapes on Earth, and, remarkably, the application of new technology can still lead to the discovery of such a massive prehistoric structure which, currently, is significantly larger than any comparative prehistoric monument that we know of in Britain, at least,” said Professor Vincent Gaffney of the University of Bradford.

 The research was conducted by a consortium of archaeologists as part of the Stonehenge Hidden Landscape Project.
 The University of Bradford was the lead institution, joined by Vienna’s Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology; the Universities of Birmingham, St. Andrews and Warwick; the University of Wales Trinity Saint Davids; and the Scottish Universities Environmental Research Centre at the University of Glasgow.”

-This discovery doesn’t definitively explain how the rock formations were constructed but, perhaps unlocks a little more information for future scientists to add to their repertoire of data accumulated over past few centuries.
+This discovery doesn’t definitively explain how the rock formations were constructed.
+Still, it perhaps gives future scientists a little more information to add to their repertoire of data accumulated over the past few centuries.
 It will be interesting to see if more information rises to the surface in our lifetime.

 For today, I’m glad I had the above information to add to today’s post since I’m in somewhat of a rush to get to work on some tasks, details of which we’ll share later.